-- CHILDREN MUST ALWAYS HAVE A SET OF EXTRA CLOTHES AT SCHOOL.
+CHILDREN MUST ALWAYS HAVE AN EXTRA SET AT SCHOOL.
 Please bring a change of clothes to be kept in the classroom.
 Label all items brought to school with your child's first and last name.
 If clothes get soiled while at school, the teachers will inform you.
 Please return with a new set of clothes for the following day.
 Our school does not use aprons as we feel children experience learning through all of their senses.
-Dirt, paint, water, and other fun experiences will cover your child's clothes. - Emergency supplies are also requested.
+Dirt, paint, water, and other fun experiences will cover your child's clothes.

+Emergency supplies:

 Provide two-gallon-sized zip lock bags, one labeled clothing, a family picture, and a note for your child.
+Please see the detailed emergency list included in the enrollment packet you received.

+Sunscreen:

-Please see the detailed emergency list included in the enrollment packet. - Sunscreen: Please make sure to provide sunscreen and sign a permission slip to allow the application of sunscreen.
+Please make sure to provide sunscreen and sign a permission slip to allow the application of sunscreen.
 Please supply additional sunscreen as needed.
 Teachers will then apply sunscreen on children as required.
-Please be sure to bring contactless sunblock (spray bottles).
+Please be sure to bring contactless sunblock (spray bottles or roll on).